• Skip to primary navigation

 Mindy’s Recipe Snapshot

-Key Ingredients: Pasta, canned tuna, and frozen and fresh vegetables.
+• Key Ingredients: Pasta, canned tuna, and frozen and fresh vegetables.
 Plus, there’s cream cheese and milk to make a creamy sauce.
-Parmesan cheese is melted on the top until it’s brown and delicious.
+Parmesan cheese is broiled until melted and lightly golden.

 Pin this recipe for later!